 PFLNG SATU is the first FLNG project to use the dual row cargo containment system, which enables the cryogenic storage tanks to be tolerant to sloshing within the hull.

 The FLNG facility also facilitates the development of small and remote offshore fields in Malaysia, which have not been explored because of the high costs required to develop and evacuate the gas reserves.

 Technip executed the detailed design of the topsides at its operating centres in Kuala Lumpur, Malaysia, and Paris, France.
 It provided its technical expertise in natural gas liquefaction, providing offshore floating facilities and subsea infrastructures to the FLNG project.

-GE Oil & Gas supplied gas turbine-driven compressor train technology, comprising four PGT25+G4 gas turbine generator systems, two PGT25+G4 gas turbine driven compressor units and two electric motor driven centrifugal compressors modules, all of which will be used to cool the natural gas in the FLNG.
+GE Oil & Gas supplied gas turbine-driven compressor train technology, comprising four PGT25+G4 gas turbine generator systems, two PGT25+G4 gas turbine-driven compressor units and two electric motor driven centrifugal compressors modules, all of which are used to cool the natural gas in the FLNG.

 PETRONAS Floating LNG awarded a subcontract to PBJV Group, a subsidiary of Barakah Offshore for FLNG offshore works, in February 2016.
 The PFLNG 1 unit was classified by DNV GL.

 Mampaey Offshore Industries provided double quick release mooring hooks for mooring of the unit, while SOFEC was contracted for the engineering, supply and delivery of mooring system to relocate the PFLNG 1.